seattleflu/documentation/Infrastructure.md

 ## Email

 Email services are provided by [SendGrid](https://sendgrid.com) via their partnership program with Azure.
-This allows us 25,000 outgoing emails per month for zero cost.
+We purchase a "silver" subscription, which is the lowest-priced level that provides a dedicated IP address for the delivering mail servers.
 The account is managed and accessed via the [Azure portal][] under the "seattleflu" resources group.

 Limited, send-only SendGrid API keys are minted for each of our services which needs to send email.
 Currently this includes: